rjellis/pijp-dti/README.md

 **Launch a GUI to QC the automated skull stripping**

+Selecting 'Pass', 'Fail', or 'Edit' sets the result for the case being QC'd.

+Selecting
+'Edit' will launch FSLView with the mask overlaid on the averaged b0 image.
+Use FSLView to make manual edits Be sure to overwrite the `_final_mask.nii.gz` in the case's `3Mask` directory when saving.

+Once a result is selected and/or a manual QC edit is completed, you can submit the case by going to `File -> Submit`.

+If you wish to quit before you finish the manual QC edits, select `File -> Quit without submitting`.

+`File -> Open in FSLView` opens the case in FSLView, if you want a better look at the masking.

+`Edit -> Refresh Figure` reloads the image with any changes made.

+`Edit -> Clear Result` removes the selected result, if you want to change it.

+`Edit -> Reset Mask` copys the auto_mask over the final mask. **Warning!** You will lose all edits with this option.

 Runs WarpQC if 'pass' is selected.

 ### WarpQC

 **Launch a GUI to QC the nonlinear registration**

+`Edit -> Toggle Mosaic` will switch between the mosaic view and the single slice view.
+Note that the mosaic view only shows the ROI's in red.
+If you want a better look at the warping, open the case in FSLView using `File -> Open in FSLView`.
+By default, the overlay will still be red but you can change the color map to `Random-Rainbow` for a good view of the different ROI's.

 If 'pass' is selected, the results from RoiStats are stored in the Database.